27°C

 Fort-de-France

-The arrival village of the Transat Jacques Vabre Normandie Le Havre in Fort-de-France is part of an eco-responsible approach, a necessary commitment to preserve our island, which has become a UNESCO World Biosphere Reserve.
+The Transat Jacques Vabre Normandie Le Havre arrival village in Fort-de-France is committed to an eco-responsible approach in order to preserve our island, which is now a UNESCO World Biosphere Reserve.

-From November 11 to 19, from 10am to 6pm, the village opens its doors in Fort-de-France to celebrate the arrival of the skippers in front of the pontoons.
+From 11 to 19 November, the village in Fort-de-France will open to visitors from 10 am to 6 pm, to celebrate the arrival of the skippers opposite the pontoons.

-On the program: discover exhibitors and their craft skills, cultural events, games and exclusive offers to discover the riches of Martinique.
+On the agenda: exhibitions by local craftspeople, cultural activities, competitions and exclusive offers to discover the treasures of Martinique.

-Let's celebrate this 30th anniversary together in the sublime Bay of Fort-de-France!
+Come celebrate the 30th anniversary of the race with us in the stunning bay of Fort-de-France!

 La Savane FDF

-After the victories of Franck Cammas and Charles Caudrelier aboard their ULTIM Maxi Edmond de Rothschild, Sébastien Rogues and Matthieu Souben on their Ocean Fifty Primonial, Thomas Ruyant and Morgan Lagravière on their IMOCA Linked Out and Antoine Carpentier and Pablo Santurde Del Arco on their Class40 monohull Redman...
+The 2021 edition saw victories from Franck Cammas and Charles Caudrelier aboard their ULTIM Maxi Edmond de Rothschild, Sébastien Rogues and Matthieu Souben on their Ocean Fifty Primonial, Thomas Ruyant and Morgan Lagravière on their IMOCA Linked Out and Antoine Carpentier and Pablo Santurde Del Arco on their Class40 monohull Redman.

 Transat Jacques Vabre